 6. Egyptian Mau

 The Egyptian Mau is a smaller cat breed that is extremely popular worldwide because it is one of the only naturally spotted cat breeds.
 These cats like to stay active and will spend most of the day chasing after toys.
 Some cats can run as fast as 30 miles per hour, and they are usually loyal and friendly.
-Many owners comment on the musical nature of their vocalizations that can resemble singing.
+Many owners comment on the musical nature of their vocalizations which can resemble singing.

 The Abyssinian cat is one of the oldest cat breeds in the world.
 It’s a shorthair cat with a unique ticked coat that gives it an instantly recognizable appearance.
 It enjoys following family members around the home and is described by many as a clown, often resorting to elaborate and entertaining tactics to get what it wants.
 These cats are also smart enough to learn several tricks and will come when you call them.